Adib234/image-repo/README.md

 # To do

-- adding in private, when a user is first created, their bucket is created and each time they add a new private repo a new bucket is created
 - searching in private, each time we add a photo to private we append it to the private images array in MongoDB, when user logs in they will have all their images in a redis cache might also want to use a redis cache for getting the list of buckets since a request is being sent each time we click on the dropdown
 - encryption
 - bulk image add